rikyoz/bit7z/README.md

 ## Introduction

-**bit7z** is a C++ static library which allows to compress and extract many file archive formats,  all through a clean, simple and entirely object-oriented interface to the dynamic libraries from the 7-zip project (<https://www.7-zip.org/>).<br/>It supports compression and extraction to and from the filesystem or the memory, reading of archives metadata, updating existing archives, creation of multi-volume archives, operation progress callbacks and many other functionalities.
+**bit7z** is a C++ static library that allows compression/extraction of file archive formats through a clean, simple, and entirely object-oriented wrapper interface to the dynamic libraries from the 7-zip project (<https://www.7-zip.org/>).<br/>It supports compression and extraction to and from the filesystem or the memory, reading archives metadata, updating existing ones, creating multi-volume archives, operation progress callbacks, and many other functionalities.

 ## Supported Features